How The Big Sick Changed Kumail Nanjiani's and Wife Emily V. Gordon's Lives

 One major change has been being recognized by celebrities.

 "Are you kidding me?
-I lose my mind," Emily said in regards to meeting stars.
-In fact, Kumail said the best thing about this whole journey has been meeting people he looks up to.
+I lose my mind," Gordon said in regards to meeting stars.
+In fact, Nanjiani said the best thing about this whole journey has been meeting people he looks up to.
 One of those people was none other than Holly Hunter, the actress who played Emily's mother in the movie.

 Calling Hunter an "icon" and "legend," the pair talked about how ecstatic they were when the actress signed on.
 Gordon was especially glad to have Hunter represent her own mother.